LukasDCode/Adversarial_OOD/README.md

 python test_detector.py --model vit --attack --device cuda --select-gpu 0 --num-workers 8 --classification-ckpt saved_models/trained_classifier/vit_b16_224SupCE_cifar10_bs32_best_accuracy.pth --detector-ckpt-path saved_models/trained_detector/vit_t16_224SupCE_id_cifar10_ood_svhn_bs32_best_accuracy.pth
 ```
 > :warning: Testing a detector model is again on the slower side, as the input samples have to run through the classifier multiple times again to ensure robustness.
+> Testing the detector takes as much time as training it for 1 epoch.

 In case the paths and the trained models have not been changed yet, the paths should work as they are in the command above.